 -Loss of cells during decapsulation.
 What is this in %age terms?
 If large, this will negatively influence the use of encapsulation for purposes of differentiation.

-The cells were not lost during the decapsulation and remain viable afterwards..
+The cells were not lost during the decapsulation and remain viable afterwards.

 -The authors suggest that encapsulation of encapsulated hESC to TH+ve cells is more efficient than with non-encapsulated cells.
 This is based on the earlier expression of the protein (Figure 5C) – day 14 vs. 21, but not the level of expression on days 21 and 28.
 More data are needed before this conclusion would be accepted.
 Please provide the number of times these data were observed, and at least name the other neuronal markers examined, and whether differences also were observed for these markers too.